 Starting a Group

-Get in touch with your GEG contact person.
+Get in touch with your Regional GEG contact

-Please note that a new GEG Group and Leader can only be nominated by a GEG Leader, Mentor or Google POC from within that region.
+Find your Google regional contact here.
+Please note that a new GEG Group and Leader can only be nominated by a GEG Leader, Mentor or Google POC from within your region.

-GEG group structure can be flexible but usually your Google regional contact knows the best way to organize groups in your country.
+Your Google regional contact can guide you best way to organize a GEG in your region.
 Chat with Google to find out if you want to create a group at the city level or join an existing city group.

 GEG Community Guidelines